Lindsay Stenzel | Child & Teen Therapist in Centennial, CO

 What Sessions Look Like

+Many parents wonder what therapy will actually look like for their child.
 Through play therapy, creative expression, and a strong therapeutic relationship, I help children process what they don’t yet have words for.
 Many parents worry, “What if my child won’t talk?”
 The good news is—talking isn’t required for therapy to be effective.

 Through play, art, and attuned connection, your child can: